 - 1. A Contribution made by an Officer, director, controlling partner or shareholder of a Business Entity and members of their immediate family, excluding unpaid Board members of a not-for-profit corporation. - 2.
 A Contribution made by any parent, subsidiary or otherwise affiliated entity of the Business Entity. - 3.
 A Contribution made by a PAC controlled by the Business Entity or its affiliates. - 4.
 A Contribution by a PAC controlled by an Officer, director, controlling shareholder or partner of the Business Entity. - 5.
-A Contribution to any political committee or PAC which, during the calendar year in which the contribution is made, itself makes contributions or gives financial support to a particular candidate or group of candidates for nomination or election to any Elective County Office or to a particular incumbent, shall be considered a Contribution to such candidate or incumbent. - 6.
-Any other Contribution made not directly to a candidate for nomination or election to any Elective County Office or Incumbent, but with the purpose and intent that the entity will, directly or indirectly, make such contribution such candidate or Incumbent, shall be considered a Contribution to such candidate or incumbent. - 7.
+A Contribution to any political committee or PAC which, during the calendar year in which the contribution is made, itself makes contributions or gives financial support to a particular candidate or group of candidates for nomination or election to any Elective County Office or to a particular incumbent, shall be considered a Contribution to such candidate or incumbent.

+- 6. Any other Contribution made not directly to a candidate for nomination or election to any Elective County Office or Incumbent, but with the purpose and intent that the entity will, directly or indirectly, make such contribution such candidate or Incumbent, shall be considered a Contribution to such candidate or incumbent. - 7.
 Any Contribution solicited by a Person shall be considered a Contribution by such Person, and if a Person sponsors or hosts a fundraising event, then any contributions raised at such event shall be considered to be contributions by such Person.
-Any Contribution solicited by an Officer, director, controlling shareholder or partner of a Business or affiliate shall be considered a Contribution by such Business, and if any Officer, director, controlling shareholder or partner of a Business or affiliate sponsors or hosts a fund-raising event, then any contributions raised at such event shall be considered to be contributions by such Business.

-8. Any Contribution for which a Person is an intermediary shall be considered as a contribution by such Person, and any contribution for which an Officer, director, controlling shareholder or partner of a Business or affiliate (other than a not-for-profit Business or affiliate) is an intermediary shall be considered a contribution by such Business.
+Any Contribution solicited by an Officer, director, controlling shareholder or partner of a Business or affiliate shall be considered a Contribution by such Business, and if any Officer, director, controlling shareholder or partner of a Business or affiliate sponsors or hosts a fund-raising event, then any contributions raised at such event shall be considered to be contributions by such Business or affiliate sponsors or hosts a fund-raising event, then any contributions raised at such event shall be considered to be contributions by such Business. - 8.
+Any Contribution for which a Person is an intermediary shall be considered as a contribution by such Person, and any contribution for which an Officer, director, controlling shareholder or partner of a Business or affiliate (other than a not-for-profit Business or affiliate) is an intermediary shall be considered a contribution by such Business. - E. Audits